Azure/blobxfer/README.rst

 ::

   docker pull alfpark/blobxfer

+Please see example usage below on how to use the docker image.

 If you encounter difficulties installing the script, it may be due to the ``cryptography`` dependency.
 Please ensure that your system is able to install